Insulin pumps

 The pump is connected to your body through an infusion set, so the insulin can be delivered.

-• The infusion set is a thin plastic tube that’s connected to a fine needle (or cannula) which sits just under your skin.
+• The infusion set is a thin plastic tube that’s connected to a fine tube (or cannula) which sits just under your skin.

-• The needle is inserted where you would give insulin injections.
+• The tube is inserted where you would give insulin injections, and is designed to be pain free.

-• The needle needs to be changed every 3 days.
+• The tube needs to be changed every 3 days.

-• You can remove the tubing when you have a bath, go swimming, or when you play sports without needing to remove the needle.
+• You can remove the tubing when you have a bath, go swimming, or when you play sports.

-• The plastic tube and needles are also called 'insulin pump consumables'.
+• The plastic tube is also called 'insulin pump consumables'.

 How is insulin delivered through the pump?